HelloBonsai/chrome-headless-render-pdf/README.md

-    --paper-width            specify page width in inches (defaults to 8.5 inches) --paper-height           specify page height in inches (defaults to 11 inches) --page-ranges            specify pages to render default all pages,  e.g. 1-5, 8, 11-13
+    --paper-width            specify page width in inches (defaults to 8.5 inches) --paper-height           specify page height in inches (defaults to 11 inches) --page-ranges            specify pages to render default all pages,  e.g. 1-5, 8, 11-13 --timeout                sets the max time the process is going to wait before exiting in ms (e.g --timeout 10000)

   Example:
     Render single pdf file